Jax-Core/IdleStyle/README.md

 3. Enable the custom background preset all the way at the bottom.
 3. Go to **Appearance** tab and Under **Customization** press the `DefaultPaper` button besides the `Wallpaper Path` text.
 4. Select the custom background you would like to use.
-5. Refresh IdleStyle by deactivating and activating again using the toggle on the bottom left.
+5. Refresh **IdleStyle** by deactivating and activating the toggle on the bottom left.

 The background of your screen saver has now been changed. **Please select common file formats such as `.jpg` or `.png`**